jdtoscano94/Learning-Scientific_Machine_Learning_Residual_Based_Attention_PINNs_DeepONets/README.md

 PI-DeepONets Youtube Tutorial:https://youtu.be/YpNYVD9B_Js

-Right now, I am a bit busy.
-However, in the future, I will upload a few more examples.
+In the future, I will upload a few more examples.

 If you have any questions or if I can help you in some way, please feel free to reach me at: juan_toscano@brown.edu.